khanh-devos/blog_memory/_posts/2024-10-20-quicksort-by-hoare-and-lomuto.md

 3. Loop: for $j=1$ to $n$:
     - if $A(j) \le p,\$ swap $A(i)$ & $A(j)$, then increment $i \leftarrow i+1$.

-    <i>Result: j always run faster than i, so that this swapping is to move the smaller items to the leftside of the imagined pivot, so the array is divided as:</i>
+    <i>Result: j always run faster than i, so that this swapping is to move the smaller items to the leftside of the imagined pivot.
+Hence, with the partition index is $(i+1)$, the array is divided as:</i>
     - ${A_{left} \(k\) \le p, \ \ \ \forall k = 1,2,...,i}$.
     - ${A_{right} \(k\) \gt p, \ \forall k = i+2,...,n-1}$.
     - The pivot ${\\{p \\}}$ at index $i+1$.<br><br>